DeschampsJ/docker/README.md

 ### Exercise 2: Exploring Docker's Self-Healing in Docker Swarm
 Let's explore Docker's self-healing capabilities.
 Docker Swarm automatically detects and replaces failed containers, ensuring continuous service availability.
 1. Find on which container is running your app on at the moment.
-Then go look in the worker nodes wich worker is running this one container.
+Then go look in the worker nodes wich worker is running this one container:
     ```bash
     docker container ls
     ```